Easy2Boot/SampleMenus/README.md

 This repository maintains the basic file system structure used by Easy2Boot.

-All contributions should be added to "docs/Sample mnu files".
+MNU contributions should be added to "docs/Sample mnu files".

+Template contributions should be added to "docs/Sample E2B templates".

 All other files are for reference only.